jkimlab/PLR-GEN/README.md

 ### Manual installation

-- If you can install PLR-GEN and all its dependencies, you need to prepare all third-party programs and adding to $PATH, also need to prepare perl libraries (see :point_right: [REQUIREMENTS](https://github.com/jkimlab/PLR-GEN/blob/master/README.md#requirements)).
+- If you can install PLR-GEN and all its dependencies, you need to prepare all third-party programs into /LOCAL_DISK/PLR-GEN/bin/ directory or make a link of path of installed programs to /LOCAL_DISK/PLR-GEN/bin/ directory.
+You also need to prepare perl libraries mentioned above (see :point_right: [REQUIREMENTS](https://github.com/jkimlab/PLR-GEN/blob/master/README.md#requirements)).

 ### (Additional) TAMA installation